learn-co-curriculum/dsc-types-of-trends/README.md

 ## Introduction

 Often, basic regression techniques are not sufficient to grasp the more complex, time-dependent patterns that are common when dealing with time series data.
-Using time series analysis techniques, the purpose is to get more insight in your data on one hand, and to make predictions on the other hand.
+Using time series analysis techniques, the purpose is to get more insight into your data on one hand and to make predictions on the other hand.
 First, we'll introduce the types of trends that exist in time series models and have a look at them.

 ## Objectives